 How managers can lead the way to healthy work environments

-Workers across Australia have experienced a change to their employment due to the coronavirus.
+Workers across Australia have experienced a change to their employment due to the COVID-19 pandemic.
 For some, it has meant coping with increased pressure as a frontline worker.
 For others, it’s meant adapting to working from home, which in itself can affect mental health.

 Associate Professor Karina Jorritsma, lead researcher of Curtin University’s Thrive at Work wellbeing initiative, says the shift is presenting the nation with an empowering opportunity, one that some businesses are already capitalising on.

 “Individuals, teams and organisations are taking stock, using this time to ask, ‘Why do we do things the way we do?’ and recognising that work design can buffer the impact workplace demands have on mental health, particularly considering COVID-19 has presented many new demands, and rapidly.

 “A greater awareness of the role of work in mental health is developing, too, not just in the sense of offering support to employees who need it, but acknowledging the importance that productive and meaningful work has for mental health and wellbeing.”

 With some knock-on effects of the coronavirus expected to be long-lasting – for instance, it’s likely that a growing number of employees will carry on working from home – Jorritsma says the energy and investment workplaces put in can be leveraged and carried into the future.

 Employers have legal obligations to support mental health in the workplace, but, as Jorritsma says, a work environment can influence mental health in a more strategic, holistic way and businesses can take advantage of it by using the “integrated approach”.

 “As organisations start learning more about this, there’s often an ‘a-ha’ moment when leaders realise that they’re already using many of these tools – they just haven’t brought it all together under the umbrella of a mental health and wellbeing strategy.”